Rock climbing gear list: an expert guide to the 12 essentials

 In the early days of climbing, climbers used mountaineering boots, but these days, we use lightweight, tight-fitting rubber shoes that look a bit like a ballet slipper (Image credit: Cavan images)

 Some climbers choose to wear socks with climbing shoes, but if you’re in the majority that don't, you’ll also want to know how to clean your climbing shoes when they get smelly.
-Do note that you won’t wear your climbing shoes to hike into the crag – you’ll want your best hiking shoes for that.
+Do note that you won’t wear your climbing shoes to hike into the crag – you’ll want your best hiking shoes or a pair of approach shoes for that.

 Backpack